microsoft/language-server-protocol/protocol.md

 	 * A string that should be inserted a document when selecting
 	 * this completion.
 When `falsy` the label is used.
 	 */
-	insertText?: string | TypedString;
+	insertText?: string;
 	/**
-	 * A range of text that should be replaced by this completion item.
-	 *
-	 * Defaults to a range from the start of the current word to the current position.
+	 * The format of the insert text.
+The format applies to both the `insertText` property
-	 *
-	 * *Note:* The range must be a single line range and it must contain the position at which completion
-	 * has been requested.
+	 * and the `newText` property of a provided `textEdit`.
 	 */
-	range?: Range;
+	insertTextFormat?: InsertTextFormat;
 	/**
-	 * @deprecated in favour of `insertText` and `range`.
-	 *
 	 * An edit which is applied to a document when selecting this completion.
 When an edit is provided the value of
 	 * `insertText` and `range` is ignored.
 	 *